Letter 4061

 March 1, 2009

 Hi, Graham.
-It is indeed very difficult to find a website that can provide a person of unknown skill and experience with full details of how to do firearm bluing.
-Basically, it takes a book to cover the topic, and how do we know which pages we can leave out for you?
+It is difficult to find a web page that can provide a person of unknown skill and experience with full details of how to do firearm bluing.
+Basically, it takes a book to cover the topic.

 Plus people are very concerned about you maiming or even killing yourself or a family member with black oxide salts if you haven't received hands-on instruction.